nogodan1234/nutanix/README.md

 ### Detail on each script

 1. init_auto_script.sh
-This script will ask Prism Element IP to configure cluster setting,
+This script will ask Prism Element IP to congfigure various information by one command.

 	Prerequistes
-	- Updated auto_script.sh base on your environment and located in same directory ex) Network pool/vlan configuration,ntp,data service ip etc
+	- Updated `auto_script.sh` base on your environment and located in same directory ex) Network pool/vlan configuration,ntp,data service ip etc

 	- nutanix user ssh public key must exist with Prism Element via API or Prism Console